 FISH ‘N CHIPS

 Hungry again?
 Well of course, it’s lunch time and that means it’s Icelandic Fish and Chip o’clock.
-The organic shop has fresh fish on the menu, so the catch changes every day, but regular fish include Cod, Haddock, Wolf Fish, Blue Ling, Tusk, Pollock and more.
+The organic store has fresh fish on the menu, so the catch changes every day, but regular fish include Cod, Haddock, Wolf Fish, Blue Ling, Tusk, Pollock and more.
 Order a side of garlic potatoes and fried cauliflower and broccoli and you’ll leave one satisfied customer.

 Take a drive in a super jeep out to the glacier lagoon that is Jökulsárlón.
 Feel like you’ve been here before?
 That’s because it’s been a feature in plenty of Hollywood blockbusters, and we’re giving you access to the set.
 Cruise between precariously placed icebergs on a boat ride out onto the electric blue lagoon and get so close you’ll be able to skim your hands across the ice.
 Keep your eyes peeled for seals and native Icelandic wildlife including the Great Sku.